lotosbin/projectzomboid-server/readme.md

 - **SERVER_PUBLIC_NAME** Public name of your server
 - **SERVER_PUBLIC_DESC** Public description of your server
 - **SERVER_MAX_PLAYER** Maximum number of players on your server (default: 16)
+- **FORCESTEAMCLIENTSOUPDATE** Force an update to steamclient in the Zomboid server.
+May fix Workshop mod updates.
+Do not set if everything works fine.

 ### Mods